45kb/hello-google/README.md

 Probably not the best project i did in the past, but surely the one who makes me happy because it's appreciated a lot by the open source community.

+> Why this design?

+This project is a simple but powerfull tool that helps organize and maintain npm modules on your PC.
+Was not that simple, i choosed a clean and funny Design and superlight interface in order to spread a simple message: Download a software and have fun.

+> Interactions

+I tipically ideate and prototype a design by hand on a paper.....design process for me is:

+Create a structure, clean simple.
+Choose the right font.
+Add everything in the right place, make the mission/aim clear.
+Give dimension balances.
+Make things optimized and responsive.
+Give a touch of art and something that catch the eyes, without being intrusive for the user.
+Finally optimize accessibility with all of the things that must be done (if needed).

 > More design

 Here: